DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Tantner_def/index.markdown

 Stagl, Justin. *A History of Curiosity: The Theory of Travel, 1550-1800* (Studies in Anthropology and History), London-New York: Routledge, 1995.

-Stalder, Felix and Mayer, Christine. ‘ The Second Index.
-Search Engines, Personalization and Surveillance ’, in Konrad Becker, Felix Stalder (eds), Deep Search.
-The Politics of Search Beyond Google,
+Stalder, Felix and Christine Mayer. ‘ The Second Index.
+Search Engines, Personalization and Surveillance ’, in Konrad Becker, Felix Stalder (eds) *Deep Search: The Politics of Search Beyond Google*,
-Innsbruck-Wien-Bozen: Studienverlag, 2009, distributed by Transaction Publishers, New Jersey, pp. 98-115.
+Innsbruck: Studienverlag, 2009, distributed by Transaction Publishers, New Jersey, pp. 98-115.

 Statistisches Departement im k.k.
 Handelsministerium (ed.), *Die